jab/bidict/docs/performance.rst

 accomplishing some task using bidict should have about the same performance as keeping two inverse dicts in sync manually.
+The test suite includes benchmarks to verify this for some common workloads.
 If bidict ever fails to achieve equivalent asymptotic time and space complexity for general use cases,